nilofarrawji/nilofarrawji/README.md

 - 👀 I’m interested in building artifacts on programming skills.
 - 🌱 I’m currently learning Python programming language.
 - 💞️ I’m looking to collaborate on beginner level Python Projects
-- 📫 How to reach me > via github
+- 📫 How to reach me > add me on github

 <!---
 nilofarrawji/nilofarrawji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.